-In the sodium chlorate business, ERCO Worldwide (17%) competes primarily with three other companies on a worldwide basis, Eka Chemicals (30%), the Canexus Income Fund (16%) and the Kemira Group (15%).
-Only ERCO Worldwide and Eka Chemicals also provide related chlorine dioxide generators.
-By providing generator technology and services in addition to chemicals, ERCO Worldwide is able to establish strong, long-term relationships with customers and gains an in-depth forward view on market developments.
+In the sodium chlorate business, ERCO Worldwide (17%) competes primarily with three other companies on a worldwide basis with respect to estimated production capacity, Eka Chemicals ("Eka") (29%), Canexus Income Fund ("Canexus") (16%) and Kemira Group ("Kemira") (16%).
+Only ERCO Worldwide and Eka also provide related chlorine dioxide generators.
+By providing generator technology and services in addition to chemicals, ERCO Worldwide is able to establish strong, long-term relationships with customers and gains an indepth forward view on market developments.

-ERCO Worldwide is the third largest producer of potassium products in North America and has a strong competitive position.
+ERCO Worldwide is the third largest producer of potassium/chloralkali products in North America and has a strong competitive position.
 In the potassium hydroxide (caustic potash) business, ERCO Worldwide (17%) competes with three other companies in North America based on production capacity, Basic Chemicals (Occidental Chemical) (49%), Olin Corporation (24%) and ASHTA Chemicals Inc. (10%).

 Potassium hydroxide is also converted to potassium carbonate and ERCO has an estimated 30% of the North American potassium carbonate production capacity.
-It competes with one other producer, Armand Products Company a joint venture between Oxy Chem and Church & Dwight and ASHTA Chemicals Inc.
+It competes with one other producer, Armand Products Company, a joint venture between Oxy Chem and Church & Dwight, and a marketer, ASHTA Chemicals Inc.

-The five companies that account for approximately 72% of total North American chloralkali production are the Dow Chemical Company (28%), Occidental Chemical Corporation (19%), PPG Industries (12%), Olin Corporation (7%) and Formsa Plastics Corporation (6%).
+The five companies that account for approximately 79% of total North American chloralkali production capacity are the Dow Chemical Company (29%), Occidental Chemical Corporation (20%), PPG Industries (12%), Olin Corporation (12%) and Formsa Plastics Corporation (6%).
 Chlorine production by Dow Chemical Corporation and Formosa Plastics Corporation is integrated into their chlorine derivatives production, and chlorine production from Occidental Chemical Corporation, PPG Industries and Olin Corporation is partially integrated, with all three participating in significant merchant market sales.
 Most caustic soda production in North America is sold into the merchant domestic and export markets.